mazurki/mazurki.github.io/_posts/2021-11-20-remote-design-sprint.md

 tags: UX design sprint design moderator workshop
 subtitle: Have you heard about Design Sprint?
 Last week I could cofacilitate such an event for the first time.
 ---
 Have you heard about Design Sprint?
 It's a five days intensive workshop.
 During that time, participants define the problem, look for a solution and test it with real users.
 It's not only for designers but rather for a multidisciplinary group of people working on the same topic.
-More about it you can read [here] (https://www.thesprintbook.com/the-design-sprint). <br/>
+More about it you can read [here](https://www.thesprintbook.com/the-design-sprint). <br/>
 <br/>
 Last week I could cofacilitate such an event for the first time.
 And it was a remote Design Sprints.
 Here are my thoughts on that.<br/>
 <br/>